-948.095 Sexual assault of a student by a school instructional staff person.
+948.095 Sexual assault of a child by a school staff person or a person who works or volunteers with children.
 (1) In this section:

 (a) "School" means a public or private elementary or secondary school.

 (b) "School staff" means any person who provides services to a school or a school board, including an employee of a school or a school board and a person who provides services to a school or a school board under a contract.